 weather in JUNE

 Yosemite National Park encompasses much more than just Yosemite Valley and has elevations ranging from 4,000 to 10,000 ft.
 As the locations with higher elevations open for the summer, the weather page that says “Yosemite” doesn’t quite give you enough information.
 However, overall weather in June is typically nice and warm with a lot of sun.
-The average temperature in Yosemite Valley is a high of 82 and a low of 50 degrees Fahrenheit (27/ 11 degrees Celsius).
+The average temperature in Yosemite Valley in June is a high of 82 and a low of 50 degrees Fahrenheit (27/ 11 degrees Celsius).
 At 8,000 feet, the average temperature in Tuolumne Meadows is a high of 65 and a low of 33 degrees Fahrenheit (18/ 1 degrees Celsius).
 On average, it rains only one day in June.

 Some say that June is the month the weather turns from agreeable as it was in May to being on the warmer side for the summer.
 While not nearly as hot as July and August, June can still be uncomfortably hot when hiking or backpacking in direct sunlight.
 The longer days in June also make it feel hotter since you are exposed to more sunlight throughout the day, and it doesn’t cool off until later in the evening.
 Of course, you can also take a dip in a river or lake to cool down, but you will find these to be icy cold as they are filled with melted snow.
 If visitors are planning to spend any time outside the park’s southern entrance near Oakhurst or Bass Lake, they will prepare for some major heat as those areas are typically much warmer than the valley.
 If visitors are from coastal areas or regions that are humid in the summer, such as the southern United States, make sure to bring lots of lotion because the dryness of the mountain air might crack your skin and make the heat seem even more intense.